uohack/web-basics/README.md

 ### Wait, is that it?
 Where's the code?

 Yes.
 There's a ton I could say on JavaScript but I honestly don't think it's worth your time.
 If today was the first time you have read about HTML and CSS then you're not ready for JavaScript.
 Go out and build an HTML/CSS website.
 Or two.
 Or three.
+And use the web development tools I talked about earlier to inspect web sites that you think are cool.

 Then, when you start realizing that you need some added muscle, start teaching yourself about vanilla JavaScript.
 Once you have a basic understanding of that, you can start using jQuery, if you need it.